SamRoberts995/Case_Study/README.md

 * Who is the company's intended customer?
 Is there any information about the market size of this set of customers?

+    - Divipay target the SMEs of Australia, which of current has a market of 2,402,254 actively trading businesses.

 * What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)

+    - Divipay offer a one-stop platform for Expense Management.
+The unfair advantage that is utilised by this company is the accounting problems that occur with having many physical cards; including receipts and reporting of expenses.
+Divipay has created a platform that allow this to be in one place and sync up with most accounting softwares to allow for seamless reporting.

+    - Divipay has more of a focus to SME in Australia and cater to that market with lower costs to entry than most of their competitors.

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)

+    - Divipay use a cloud-based platform to instantly issue employee smart corporate cards.
+This will allow finance managers to control the finances; while staff spend in-store or online.

+    - Partnership with Slyp allows Divipay customers to use Smart Receipt Technology which integrates directly with merchants point-of-sale system, allowing for more accruate data and real-time capture, directly to the Divipay App.
+In addition, this technology can save employees time with capturing a photo for the finance team, as the information will be sent directly to the nominated accounting software (Xero, MYOB, Quickbooks).
+This is only for merchants who have Slyp enabled.

+---

 ## Landscape:
 * What domain of the financial industry is the company in?